HorizontalPodAutoscaler (HPA) support¶

 Containers can become non-functional when their actual resource usage crosses the specified limits

-$ prom_ns=monitoring # namespace for Prometheus/-adapter
+$ prom_ns=monitoring # namespace for Prometheus+adapter

-$ kubectl get services -n $prom_ns
+$ kubectl get svc -n $prom_ns

 $ helm install prometheus-adapter prometheus-community/prometheus-adapter --version 4.10.0 -n $prom_ns \